kaustubhk24/blog-portfolio/blog/2020-08-28-write-a-vb-program-to-design-progress-bar-using-timer-control-once-process-is-completed-new-form-should-get-open-and-display-message-processed-successfully.md

 slug: /write-a-vb-program-to-design-progress-bar-using-timer-control-once-process-is-completed-new-form-should-get-open-and-display-message-processed-successfully/
 ---
 Write a VB program to design progress bar using Timer control.
-Once process is completed new form should get open and display message �Processed Successfully�
+Once process is completed new form should get open and display message  Processed Successfully

 ```vb title="file.vb"